tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 <a href="https://www.ndtv.com/video/news/the-buck-stops-here/darwin-s-theory-should-minister-s-views-be-dismissed-477172?yt" target="_blank"><img src="https://i.imgur.com/nvegAOw.jpg" title="source: ndtv.com" /></a>

-<pre style="overflow-x:hidden;white-space:pre-wrap;"><code>I'm not a scientist.
-Thus its not my forte to expound on the meaning of science.
-However, there are scientists who believe in god whereas some don't.
-With all the diversity of life, I am just sharing my personal views.
-</code></pre>

 How does he claim evolution is "scientifically wrong"?
 Does the said minister have a degree in biology or have published a paper that can be peer reviewed?
 On the contrary, he had a career of Police Commisioner of Mumbai.